mistyskye/mistyskye.github.io/docs/workflow/modelling.md

 1. TOC
 {:toc}

-### Shortcuts
+## Shortcuts
 These are not the basic shortcuts (such as G, S, R), so if you are learning Blender, make sure you know the basics first.
-I've listed these here because they are shortcuts I use or want to use.
+I've listed these here because they are shortcuts I use a lot, or want to use.

 | Shortcut | Info |
 |--|--|